jonah-henderson/geddamilgol/README.md

 adjusting, Geddamilgol would probably work as a basic, but serviceable, incremental game engine.

+## Building

+Run `npm run build` to output the bundled content to a `dist` folder.

+## Serving

+After a build, `dist` can be served by any HTTP server, e.g. `python3 -m http.server`.
+Or, run the development server with `npm run serve`.

+## Try it out

+Try it online at https://projects.voik.xyz/geddamilgol

 ## Known issues

 The styles need a complete rework...